jmeaster30/vore/README.md

 When coming up with the syntax for this language I basically translated every symbol that you can have in regular expressions and combined some that I felt were represented by the other constructs.

-## Syntax mapping from Regex to RegQL
+## Syntax mapping from Regex to VORE

-Regex Syntax | RegQL Syntax
+Regex Syntax | VORE Syntax
 -------------|-------------
 **Anchors** |
 ```^``` (beginning)| ```sof``` (start of file)